July 2–7, 2017 Grades 8-12

 * to-be-returned forms

 Documents with an asterisk need to be filled out and returned.
 You may download the documents above and send them in with the application to:

 Ruth Boden, cello/bass, WSU Faculty

-Friday June 28 1:00-3:30PM (or later) Final Concert: Family and friends are encouraged to attend the closing camp concert.
+Friday July 7 Final Concert (1:00PM): Family and friends are encouraged to attend the closing camp concert.
 It will be held in Bryan Hall Theatre (clock tower building across from Kimbrough Music Building).
 If parents can’t find street parking, it is recommended that they park in the underground parking structure on Colorado Street (entrance at the bottom of the hill next to Smith Gym).
 It costs a couple of dollars per hour, and you’ll pay as you leave.

 Convenient parking on campus (Friday afternoon concert)

 --Once you have arrived on campus and are on Stadium Way, turn toward the center of campus on Colorado.
 From Colorado follow the road past Mooberry track, then past the gym areas and then you will see on the left hand side of the street Holland Library parking structure – turn left into the structure.
 Park, take the elevator to the ground level and you will then be at the Terrell Mall area.
 Proceed west to Bryan Hall Theatre (building with the tall clock tower).